Condor Capital Wealth Management’s Take on Changes Coming to Medicaid Reimbursement Rates in 2015

 MARTINSVILLE, N.J., Apr.
 20, 2015 (GLOBE NEWSWIRE) — After being enacted into law in 2010, the Patient Protection and Affordable Care Act has profoundly affected the U.S. healthcare system.
 Doctors, businesses, patients, and insurance carriers alike have had to adjust and adapt to the challenging and ever-changing landscape of the regulatory overhaul commonly referred to as “Obamacare.”
-For medical practitioners in particular, one of the more important topics relates to the Act’s impact on Medicaid according to Ken Schapiro of Condor Capital Management.
+For medical practitioners in particular, one of the more important topics relates to the Act’s impact on Medicaid according to Ken Schapiro of Condor Capital Wealth Management.

 Prior to 2013, Medicaid reimbursement rates were conventionally low for primary care physicians and therefore, the economics of treating Medicaid covered patients proved to be extremely unbalanced.
 As a result, many lower level income patients struggled to find participating medical offices that were convenient and would treat them under the program.